Tarunno/AutoTrader/README.md

 # AutoTrader | LIVE Auction
 ### Live biding
 I'm biding from a different incognito tab here.
-Wheneven other users are biding the price and timer tags blink yellow and live updates are shown.
+Wheneven other users are biding the price and timer tags blink yellow and live updates are shown.<br/>
 ![](previews/live.gif)

 ### Placing a bid